Indiana coronavirus updates: Government site to order free at-home COVID tests launches

 IU women's basketball postpones another game due to COVID-19

-The IU women's basketball team postponed another game due to COVID-19.
+The Indiana University women's basketball team postponed another game due to COVID-19.
 The game against Iowa on Sunday, Jan.
 23 in Iowa City will need to be rescheduled.

 A future date for the game has not been set.
 If the game is not able to be rescheduled, it would count as a “no contest” for both teams.